The Future of AR and “The Next Big Thing” Illusion

 Yet we still have trains.
 We still have trams.
 We still have horses.
 We still have bikes.
 And we still have walking.

 Because the reason why cars are everywhere has nothing to do with them once being considered “the technology of the future” or “the next big thing”.
-Those words aren’t some magical spell to pop a technology into existence.

-Cars are everywhere because they’re simply good at quickly transporting a small number of people > 1km and < 200km.
+People use cars because they’re simply good at quickly transporting a small number of people > 1km and < 200km.

 Not < 1km.
 Not > 200km.
 And not a large number of people.
 Other technologies are still better at handling those cases.